Overview of Relevant Statistical Standards

 The SEEA EA provides specific guidance for marine ecosystems.
 It notes that "marine ecosystems are not concentrated near one surface (i.e. the air-land/water interface) but extend throughout the water column and include the underlying sediment and seabed"[35].
 The recommended approach for delineation is pragmatic: "for marine ecosystems within the continental shelf, it is recommended that ecosystem assets be delineated based on the areas of the different ecosystem types associated with the seabed, for example, seagrass meadows, subtidal sandy bottoms and coral reefs"[35:1].

-The spatial boundary for ecosystem accounting aligns with the SEEA CF: "Consistent with the scope of the SEEA Central Framework, the scope of national jurisdictions for ecosystem accounting should include all ecosystems across the terrestrial, freshwater and marine realms to the boundary of the exclusive economic zone (EEZ)"[36].
+The spatial boundary aligns with the SEEA CF: "Consistent with the scope of the SEEA Central Framework, the scope of national jurisdictions for ecosystem accounting should include all ecosystems across the terrestrial, freshwater and marine realms to the boundary of the exclusive economic zone (EEZ)"[36].
 For areas beyond national jurisdiction, the SEEA EA notes that these may be "the focus of regional or international accounting work"[37].

 IUCN Global Ecosystem Typology

 The Marine Shelf biome (M1) encompasses ecosystem functional groups including seagrass meadows, kelp forests, photic coral reefs, shellfish beds and reefs, subtidal rocky reefs, and subtidal sand and mud habitats[40].
-These categories provide the classification framework for marine ecosystem extent accounts.
+These categories provide the classification framework for your marine ecosystem extent accounts.

 Ecosystem condition measurement